 Though everyone complains about taxes, Hawai’i’s taxation that focuses more on tourists than on property seems like a relatively effective strategy, at least in theory.
 People generally expect to spend more while on vacation, since vacations are a non-necessary, luxury expense.
 Property taxes, however, feel like much less of a choice than going on an expensive vacation.
 Crucially, it is far easier to levy higher taxes when those taxes focus on tourists who don’t vote in the state.

 However, Hawai’i’s taxation strategy has suddenly ignited legal controversy after the state passed the nation’s first climate impact hotel tax, which is a .75% tax on transient accommodations, and will bring the total transient accommodations tax (TAT) to 11%.
 On its face, this new tax makes sense; the state has suffered catastrophic fires, and the tourism industry is a major threat to its natural resources.
 A green tax seems like a good way to counteract the effects of tourism.
-However, part of this legislation includes levying this 11% tax on cruise ships in federal waters, not just on hotels.
+However, part of this legislation includes levying this 11% tax on cruise ships, not just on hotels, and is based on how many passengers the cruise ship has aboard.
 This is the first time a state hotel tax has ever been applied to cruise ships, and this tax is very likely to be ruled unconstitutional.

 I don’t necessarily think it’s always a bad idea to tax tourists, especially in a state like Hawai’i that has suffered so much recent devastation.
 However, I’m fascinated by how this 11% transient accommodation tax on cruise ships has made it all the way into law, when I can’t find a single argument explaining how it doesn’t violate the Constitution.
 That said, I’m not a lawyer or a legislator… I’m just a real estate licensee whose relevant credentials include having taken an Alaskan cruise once a few years ago.